Live Liver Donation Frequently Asked Questions

 - Allowing patients to return to a better quality of life in a much shorter time period

 - Scheduled surgery, making it more convenient for patients and their families

-The UW Transplant staff carefully reviews each person's situation to see if they are a suitable donor.
+The UW Transplant staff carefully reviews each person's situation to see if they are a suitable live donor.

-- Potential donors are evaluated by the donor team.
-In general, donors must be between the ages of 18 and 55 years of age, be blood type compatible with the patient, be in good health, and have an emotional relationship with the patient.
+- Potential living donors are evaluated by the donor team.
+In general, living donors must be between the ages of 18 and 55 years of age, be blood type compatible with the patient, be in good health, and have an emotional relationship with the patient.

 Does the donor need to be a relative?